-The societal and economic disruption resulting from COVID-19 are largely unprecedented and virtually every industry and business has been impacted.
-The Bank's operational risk management function included preparation for a major business disruption, and on March 16 the Bank invoked its Work from Home Protocol.
+The societal and economic disruption resulting from COVID-19 are largely unprecedented and virtually every industry and business has been affected financially and/or operationally.
+The Bank's operational risk management function included preparation for a major business disruption, and on March 16, 2020, the Bank invoked its Work from Home Protocol.
 The daily operations of the Bank have therefore continued with little disruption.

-Payment deferral program
+Mortgage Payment deferral program

-On March 14, the Canada Mortgage and Housing Corporation ("CMHC") announced they would be working with lenders to allow payment deferrals of up to 6 months to assist homeowners facing financial stress due to COVID-19.
-On March 18, RFA Bank began allowing mortgage payment deferrals to its customers.
+On March 14, 2020, the Canadian government through its Crown Corporation, Canada Mortgage and Housing Corporation ("CMHC"), announced they would be working with lenders to allow payment deferrals of up to 6 months to assist homeowners facing financial stress due to COVID-19.
+Subsequently, Genworth Canada (now known as Sagen) and Canada Guaranty followed suite, including Canadian lenders.
+On March 18, 2020 RFA Bank began allowing mortgage payment deferrals to its mortgagors.
 The Bank's mortgage deferral program gave all homeowners the flexibility to defer up to 1-month of mortgage payments, and up to 3 months on a case-by-case basis.
-Customer requests to defer payments beyond 3 months were based on individual circumstances.
+Mortgagors' requests to defer payments beyond 3 months were managed on a case-by-case basis.

-On September 30, the payment deferral program that was offered to Canadians in response to COVID-19 ended.
+On September 30, 2020, the Canadian mortgage payment deferral program ended.
 Notwithstanding the forgoing, the Bank introduced an online application process for customers still experiencing financial hardship due to COVID-19 and who were as a result, seeking further payment assistance.
+As of June 30, 2021 the bank does not have any borrowers utilizing the payment deferral program.